 She tried to stand, but the vertigo was back in spades and the pounding in her skull made her feel as though she’d hit her head instead of her ass when she fell.
 She closed her eyes and tried to breathe through the pain, but when she opened them again, she lay right on the edge of the roof with one leg dangling over into emptiness.
 “Oh God!”
 This time she rolled and kept rolling until her back pressed up tight against one of the HVAC units, where she lay shivering.
 For a long moment all she did was shiver and breathe, but she kept her eyes open and kept her focus on the edge of the building.
 As her breathing calmed, she could swear she heard voices again, voices that sounded desperate, frantic.

 “Al?”
 She pulled herself to her feet and looked around.
 “Dr. Clyde?”
 There was no response, and there was no way down off the roof that she could see.
 It was a quick look — only for a second.
 It was little more than a glance, really, but when she looked back, she was once again standing with her toes curled over the edge of the roof.
 Her hair blew in her face from the returning wind, and the high-pitched hum was now nearly deafening.
 “Oh God!
 Oh Christ!
 Oh Shit!”
 She could barely hear her own voice over the humming.
 She scrambled back from the roof’s edge again until the HVAC unit stopped her retreat with a sharp edge gouging her hip.
 Only this time, fuck if it didn’t seem that the unit was closer to the edge of the roof.
 “It’s a dream!
 It’s a goddamned dream!”
 She yelled, keeping her eyes glued to ledge and the void beyond.
 “Al!”
 She screamed.
 “Al I don’t want to be here!
 I’m not Diana.
 I don’t want to die.
 I want to wake up!”
 Even as she gasped for breath, she blinked, and the HVAC unit was closer to the ledge still.
 Her toes were only centimeters away from the abyss, and the high-pitched hum became louder, drowning out the sound of her cries for help.
 As she pressed back hard against the unyielding metal of the HVAC, as the ledge between her and the endless drop below shrank still further, a sudden pain exploded in her chest as though she had been hit in the sternum by a baseball bat.
 As she doubled over with a breathless grunt, she found herself face to face with the darkness below.
 “I’m not Diana.”
 Though there was no breath to speak, her lips formed the words over and over again, and they became a mantra in her head as she tore two fingernails in her efforts to heave herself up onto the top of the HVAC unit to safety.
 “I’m not Diana, I’m not Diana, I’m not Diana.”
-The words in her head were drown out by the hum, and even as she climbed on top of her Writing pen and birds 1_xl_20156020precarious perch, another sharp blow in the chest crumpled her.
+The words in her head were drown out by the hum, and even as she climbed on top of her precarious perch, another sharp blow in the chest crumpled her.
 “It’s just a dream, only a dream, just a dream.
 I’m not Diana.
 It’s just a dream.
 I’m not –” Another sharp pain between her breasts stopped even the mental mantra and the HVAC itself had narrowed to an edge of metal no wider than a gymnast’s balance beam.
 Despair set in as another blow, and then another came, and her world between the sharp, rhythmic blows to her chest existed only on the shrinking metal beam of safety and in the hum, which had drown out all other sound.
 “Al, I don’t want to die,” she whispered.
 “I want to wake up safe and sound in my own bed.
 Al, please, come and get me.”
 Somehow, she didn’t know how it had happened, but she found herself standing with nothing behind her and nothing in front of her but the void.
 The wind whipped around her body, the hum was louder than a siren in her ears.
 The metal edge on which she stood now cut into her feet and there was no place else to go.
 “This is a dream.
 It’s only a dream,” she whispered, then as the next blow came, the one she knew she couldn’t stand against, she closed her eyes tightly and prayed to wake up.
 The last thing she heard before she fell was voices, lots of distressed voiced and someone was calling her name.

 “Leah?
 Leah, can you hear me?”